 Contract: $1.75 million AAV, UFA after this season, eight-team no-trade list

 According to Cap Friendly, Maroon's no-trade clause went from a full one to a partial eight-team one on Feb.
-1, which makes him seem like either a man who knows he is portable, or a man who wants to be.
-He's been playing an effective depth forward role as of late for the streaking Blues, whom one imagines have gone from "sell everything" to "maybe buy instead?" over the last month.
+1, which makes him seem like either a man who knows he is portable or a man who wants to be.
+He has been playing an effective depth forward role as of late for the streaking Blues, whom one imagines have gone from "sell everything" to "maybe buy instead" over the past month.

 Gustav Nyquist, RW/LW, Detroit Red Wings